-Because the Centurion used the word pais to describe the servant he so highly valued, because Jesus commended the faith of the Centurion and because Jesus did not condemn the sexual relationship implicit in their relationship, our faithful scriptural understanding of Matthew 8 is that God can and does bless loving gay relationships which are within the Biblical moral framework - committed, faithful, non-cultic.
+Because the Centurion used the word pais to describe the servant he so highly valued, because Jesus commended the faith of the Centurion and because Jesus in His wisdom, chose not to negatively address their implicit sexual relationship, our faithful scriptural understanding of Matthew 8 is that God can and does bless loving gay relationships which are within the Biblical moral framework - committed, faithful, non-cultic.

 How does the Roman marriage ban for serving Roman soldiers, instituted by Emperor Augustus before the birth of Christ, affect our understanding of this topic?